useblocks/awesomesphinx/docs/rating.rst

 Download rating
 ---------------

-The download numbers are taken from the BigQuery Table from PyPi.
+The download numbers are taken from the BigQuery Table from PyPI.
 The data is stored on Google cloud and querying >1TB per month costs money, these numbers get updated once a week.